We Start 6/22/26!

 We will use Rate of Perceived Exertion, or RPE, to guide how you increase weight, reps, time, or intensity.

 Think of an effort scale from 1-10 or 1-100%.
-We will guide you on the target RPE for each exericse.
+We will guide you on the target RPE for each exercise.